urlbox/urlbox-php/README.md

 composer require urlbox/screenshots
 ```

-When using Laravel there is a service provider that you can make use of:
+When using Laravel, if you are using a version older than v5.5 you will need to include the Service Provider manually:

 ```php
 // app/config/app.php